fluid-project/infusion/README.txt

 ======================

 This release is available in two forms:
-    fluid-0.8.zip - deployment bundle
-    fluid-0.8-src.zip - source code bundle
+    Deployment Bundle - fluid-0.8.zip
+    Source Code Bundle - fluid-0.8-src.zip

+Both bundles include all the code needed to get started using Fluid, include a single JavaScript file, fluid-components/js/Fluid-all.js, that is a combination of all other source files.
+This script is compressed and suitable for production use.
+Developers can include this single file in their pages to provide all the necessary support for the Fluid component Library.

 Both bundles have the following organization:
 	        fluid-components/
 	        sample-code/
 	        tests/
 	        LICENSE.txt
 	        README.txt

-The deployment bundle also includes a WAR file suitable for deployment in Java-based containers:
+The Deployment Bundle also includes a WAR file suitable for deployment in Java-based containers:
 		fluid-components-0.8.war

+Also, in the Deployment Bundle, the JavaScript source has been minified: comments and whitespace have been removed.

+Developers wishing to learn about the Fluid code, or debug their applications, should use the Source Code Bundle.

 Source Code
 -----------
-The full source code for the Fluid component library, including JavaScript, HTML templates and CSS:
+The organization of the full source code for the Fluid component library, including JavaScript, HTML templates and CSS is:
         	fluid-components/
            		css/
            		flash/
            		html/
            		images/
            		js/

-Both bundles also include a single JavaScript file, fluid-components/js/Fluid-all.js, that is a combination of all other source files.
-This script is compressed and suitable for production use.
-Developers can include this single file in their pages to provide all the necessary support for the Fluid component Library.

-In the deployment bundle, the JavaScript source has been minified: comments and whitespace have been removed.
-Developers wishing to learn about the Fluid code, or debug their applications, should use the source code bundle.

 Sample Code
 -----------
 Sample code illustrating how Fluid components can be used*:
         	sample-code/
            		inline-edit/
            		keyboard-a11y/
            		pager/
            		renderer/
            		reorderer/
            		shared/

 * sample code for the Uploader can be found in fluid-components/html/templates/

 Tests
 -----
         	tests/
             	fluid-tests/
             	jquery-tests/
             	jqUnit/
             	utils/

 License
 -------
 Fluid code is licensed under a dual ECL 2.0 / BSD license.
 The specific licenses can be found in the license file:
     	LICENSE.txt

 Fluid also depends upon some third party open source modules.
 These are contained in their own folders with their respective licenses inside the fluid source code.

 Third Party Software in Fluid